 Professional Policing Degree Holder Entry

-Applications to join us as a Police Officer on the Professional Policing Degree Holder Entry are closed and is planned to open in January 2023.
-Sign up to job alerts to be the first to find out.
+Applications to join us as a Police Officer on the Professional Policing Degree Holder Entry are closed and will open again in 2024.

 *Important Update* The Police Officer application form is no longer a full competency based question style and only basic personal information is now required.
 This means it should only take around 10 minutes to complete the whole application form.

 If you want to join the ranks of Lancashire’s police officers and have completed the BSc Professional Policing Degree, or are in your final year, then this is the route for you.